 Whether your patio furniture is made of metal, wood or plastic, keep it in top form with these tips for cleaning and maintaining.

-Depending on how big your outdoor entertainment area is, you probably spent several hundred to several thousand dollars, maybe more, on patio furniture.
+Depending on how big your outdoor entertainment area is, and whether or not you bought at the best time, you probably spent several hundred to several thousand dollars, maybe more, on patio furniture.
 And whether it’s been baked under a broiling sun, soaked with wet towels or jumped on by muddy dogs, patio furniture takes a beating unlike any other furniture.
-So it makes sense to protect your investment with a little TLC, in the form of cleaning and maintenance.
+So knowing how to clean your outdoor furniture is a must.

 No matter what type of patio furniture you have, these pro tips will keep it in top condition.

 On This Page

 Patio furniture is often made of metals like stainless steel, wrought iron, aluminum and tubular steel.
 “These common materials are used due to their durability and strength,” says Mark Feldman, chief home officer at online home furnishings retailer Riverbend Home.
 Of these, only aluminum won’t rust.
 But it’s so light it might get blown around the deck on a windy day.

 - To restore metal furniture to its prime condition, Feldman recommends washing it with soap and water.
 Then, dry it with a cloth.
 “If you see any wear, scratches, or chips in the painted finishes, use some steel wool to remove any rust or oxidation and repaint the furniture as needed,” he says.

 - If your metal furniture has a powder-coat finish and you notice scratches in the hard gloss surface, a touch-up pen will cover those flaws.